 -The Longer the Retention Time, the Higher the Separation Capacity

-The retention time can only be determined by making the mobile phase and performing HPLC.
-The faster the rate of movement and the shorter the retention time, the lower the separation ability.
-When multiple compounds are in solution, the peaks of the compounds being detected overlap.
+It is impossible to know the retention time without actually preparing the mobile phase and performing HPLC.
+If the mobile phase moves faster and the retention time is shorter, the separation capability will be lower.
+When multiple compounds are present in a solution, the peaks of the detected compounds overlap.

 In this case, lower the percentage of organic solvent (acetonitrile or methanol) and increase the retention time.
-Many experiments will take longer, but the compounds will be easier to separate.
+This will take longer for many experiments, but will make it easier to separate the compounds.

 For example, if there are no obstacles in a 100m run, the time difference is small.
 On the other hand, if there are a pond and a maze and a number of obstacles during the 100m, the time difference is large.
 In the same way, the more obstacles (longer retention time), the greater the separation ability.